golemfoundation/octant/ARCHITECTURE.md

 ## Future Considerations

-1. Remove Flask implementation after next allocation window (currently available under /flask)
+1. Remove Flask implementation after next allocation window - currently available under /flask (After 8th epoch allocation window)
 2. Cache more - we should cache more data to reduce the number of queries to the database